kohler/hotcrp/devel/apidoc/documents.md

 requests for the upload must include the `token` as parameter.

 Each request adds a chunk of data to the upload.
-The `offset` parameter gives the byte offset of the uploaded chunk; the `blob` attachment parameter contains the chunk itself.
+The `offset` parameter gives the byte offset of the uploaded chunk.
+The `blob` attachment parameter contains the chunk itself.
 The request that completes the upload should set `finish=1`; this request will fail unless all chunks have been received.